Home Car Shopping Best Honda Pilot Years to Buy Used

 The Honda Pilot Was Offered in 3 Trims

-LX, EX, and EX-L (the “L” stands for leather).
+LX, EX, and EX-L comprised the trim lineup.
 Even the most basic Pilot LX included front and rear air conditioning, cruise control, power windows, and door locks, plus a tilt wheel, 16-inch steel wheels, and remote keyless entry.
-Moving up to the EX, a power driver’s seat, an AM/FM/CD/cassette stereo, steering wheel touch controls, and alloy wheels were added.
+Moving up to the EX, a power driver’s seat, an AM/FM radio, and CD and cassette players, steering wheel touch controls, and alloy wheels were added.

 The EX-L upgrade included leather seating, heated front seats, and an available navigation or DVD entertainment system (you couldn’t get both together).
-Models equipped with 4WD featured Honda’s advanced VTM-4 system, which included automatic engagement when detecting wheel slippage and a manual locking function for dealing with low-speed off-road situations.
-Tow ratings for the 2WD Pilot topped out at 3,500 pounds, while the 4WD models are rated at 4,500 pounds.
-In government crash tests, the 2003-2008 Honda Pilot performed above average, earning a 5-star crash rating and 4-star rollover resistance rating.
+Models equipped with 4-wheel drive featured Honda’s advanced VTM-4 system, which included automatic engagement when detecting wheel slippage and a manual locking function for dealing with low-speed off-road situations.
+In government crash tests, the 2003-2008 Honda Pilot performed above average, earning a 5-Star crash rating and 4-Star rollover resistance rating.

 For the most part, owners loved the first-generation Pilot.
 Some common issues for these years include transmission failure on the 2003-2004 models and radiator failure due to combining the transmission oil and engine cooling in the same core.
 Failure of the radiator would cause cross-contamination of the two fluids, leading to transmission issues.

 The Honda Pilot’s outstanding resale value speaks for itself.
-Honda, in general, and the Pilot included, have better-than-average resale value.
+Honda, in general, and the Pilot, in particular, have better-than-average resale value.
 This only comes from reliable performance and relatively problem-free ownership.
 They aren’t perfect, but we would never hesitate to recommend the Pilot as a 3-row SUV.
+The fourth generation has the fewest recalls so far.
+For those shopping for a late-model Honda Pilot, try to find a certified pre-owned (CPO) SUV, as it will come with a detailed inspection and an extended warranty.

 Editor’s Note: This article has been updated for accuracy since it was originally published.